jdh8/wbridge5.book/GLOSSARY.md

 Delayed raise
 -------------
 A delayed raise shows game-forcing values by intentional violation of contract seeking rules.
-A raise can be delayed by time or by level.
-If such raise is made under game in an already game-forcing auction, the raise starts a slam try.
+Such a raise must be at least 3-level to leave 2-level raises as natural suit preference.
+If a delayed raise is under game in an already game-forcing auction, the raise starts a slam try.

-This mechanism saves bidding space for strong hands by recycling inaccessible auctions.
-This treatment is rather necessary for a decent bidding system, which makes good use of bidding space and conforms principle of fast arrival.
+This mechanism saves bidding space for strong hands.
+This treatment, which conforms fast arrival and useful space principles, is rather necessary for a decent bidding system.
 The same reason applies to also cuebids and takeout doubles.

 <dl>
   <dt>1♣-1♥; 1NT-3♣</dt>
-  <dd>This is a usual invitational raise.</dd>
+  <dd>This is a <strong>delayed raise</strong>.
+With an invitational hand, responder bids Roudy 2♣ instead.</dd>

-  <dt>1♣-1♦; 1NT-3♣</dt>
-  <dd>This is a <strong>delayed raise</strong> because there is no point to bid diamonds when a club fit is already found.</dd>

-  <dt>1♣-1♦; 2♣-3♣</dt>
+  <dt>1♣-1♥; 2♣-3♣</dt>
   <dd>This is a usual invitational raise because the fit may be newly found.</dd>

   <dt>1♦-2♣; 2NT-3♦</dt>